Kangaroo meat: Nutrition and products

 Kangaroo meat has been a staple source of protein for many Indigenous Australians for over 40,000 years Today, it is recognised for its exceptional nutritional composition and health benefits, distinguishing it from more commonly consumed meats like beef, lamb, and venison.
-Kangaroo meat is incredibly lean, with approximately 23.2% protein and only 2.6% fat, significantly lower than beef, which contains 19.0% protein and 15.8% fat.
+Kangaroo meat is incredibly lean, with approximately 23.2% protein and only 2.6% fat, the latter significantly lower than in beef, which contains 19.0% protein and 15.8% fat.
 Its energy content is also much lower, at just 486 kilojoules (116 kilocalories) per 100 grams compared to 912 kilojoules (218.2 kilocalories) in beef, making it an ideal option for those seeking a high-protein, low-fat dietary choice.

 Kangaroo meat has a very high concentration of conjugated linoleic acid (CLA) when compared with other foods.
 CLA has been attributed with a wide range of health benefits including anti-carcinogenic and anti-diabetes properties, in addition to reducing obesity and atherosclerosis.

 In addition to being a rich source of protein and CLA, kangaroo meat contains all nine essential amino-acids in quantities that surpass the FAO/WHO standards for a complete protein.
 Compared to traditional meats, kangaroo meat offers higher levels of key amino acids such as leucine, lysine, and sulfur-containing methionine and cysteine, which are essential for muscle repair, metabolic health and overall wellbeing.
 Its superior amino acid profile contributes to its biological value of 99%, which is higher than that of beef, veal, or venison.